LEARN MORE Accept Cookie Policy

 Some genetic variants, or differences in your DNA, cause your body to process a medicine more slowly than the average person.
 This may mean that you need less of a medicine or that it stays in your body longer.
 Other variants cause your body to process a medicine faster.
 That may mean you need a larger dose or that it leaves your body faster.

-All of Us can give you a report on the genes listed below.
+If a participant told us they wanted a Medicine and Your DNA Report, All of Us checked their DNA for the genes listed below.
 These genes are known to affect how the body processes medicine.
-We call this your Medicine and Your DNA report.
-For each gene, we will let you know which variant type you have and what that means.
-We will also include a list of medicines that may be affected by your genetics.
+For each gene, All of Us told participants the variant type they have and what that means.
+We also included a list of medicines that may be affected by their genetics.

-Always talk to your doctor or health care provider before making any changes.
+Always talk to your doctor or health care provider before making any changes to your care.
 Changing medicines or dosage on your own could be harmful to your health.

 Medicine and Your DNA Report Gene List